 Key Point: Disparities Among Students Meeting Third Grade Reading Proficiency by Gender

-- Over three years, there is a persistent and significant disparity between between males and females.
+- Over the past 4 years, there is a persistent and significant disparity between between males and females.

 Key Point: Disparities Present Among Students Meeting Third Grade Reading Proficiency by Race/Ethnicity

-- In 2016-17, African American students were about half as likely as white students to meet third grade reading proficiency; Hispanic / Latino students were less than half as likely to meet third grade reading proficiency than white students.
+- In 2017-18, African American students were about half as likely as White students to meet third grade reading proficiency; Hispanic / Latino students were less than half as likely to meet third grade reading proficiency than White students.

-- Over three years, there are persistent and significant disparities between all three groups.
+- Over four years, there are persistent and significant disparities between all three groups.

 Notes on Data